 - 4 young pheasant breasts, boned and any sinew from the fillet and inner breast removed

-Turn the parcels over, ensuring that the ‘seam’ is now on the underside, and press the ham around the breasts.
+- Turn the parcels over, ensure the seam is on the underside, and press the ham around the breasts.
 Chill well for 20 minutes.

-Heat the butter in a frying pan until it turns slightly brown.
-Add the parcels ‘seam’ side up and gently sauté for 2–3 minutes.
+- Heat the butter in a frying pan until it turns slightly brown.
+Add the parcels seam side up and gently sauté for 2 to 3 minutes.

-Carefully turn the breasts over so that the ‘seam’ is on the underside, leaving the presentation side looking lovely.
-Sauté again for 2–3 minutes.
+- Carefully turn the breasts over so that the seam‚is on the underside, leaving the presentation side looking lovely.
+Sauté again for 2 to 3 minutes.
 Remove from the pan, cover loosely with foil and leave to rest in a warm place for a good 10 minutes.